 Keep in mind that a DUI will stay on your driving record for longer than it affects your insurance.
 In Tennessee specifically, a DUI conviction will remain on your driving record for the rest of your life.

 If you can’t afford your rate after a DUI, you should shop around for a new policy and compare quotes from at least three different insurers to see if you can get a better deal.
-In Tennessee, the cheapest car insurance companies after a DUI are Progressive, State Farm, and Tennessee Farmers.
+In Tennessee, the cheapest car insurance companies after a DUI are State Farm, USAA, and Progressive.